Rakeshbaghel021/rakesh.blog/content/posts/01-creatin-your-first-tech-blog/index.md

 innerHTML
 ---
 we can get content of an element by using ineerHTML property.
->The innerHTML property can be used to get or change any HTML element, including <html> and <body>.
+>The innerHTML property can be used to get or change any HTML element, including html and body.